acsone/bobtemplates.odoo/README.rst

 Tip: read the `mr.bob user guide
 <http://mrbob.readthedocs.io/en/latest/userguide.html>`_.
-In particular it explain how to set default values to avoid retyping the same answers at each run (such as the copyright author).
+In particular it explains how to set default values to avoid retyping the same answers at each run (such as the copyright author).